xbps-src-tutorials/xbps-src-tutorials.github.io/src/packaging/rofimoji.md

 - `distfiles`: <https://github.com/fdw/rofimoji/archive/refs/tags/6.2.0.tar.gz>

 ## Python's packaging systems
-Python is known for it's complicated build systems.
+Python is known for its complicated build systems.
 Explaining them is beyond the scope of this tutorial (and beyond the scope of my comprehension to be honest).

 But thankfully `xbps-src`'s build systems do most of the job.
-It provides the following build styles: `python2-module`, `python3-module` and `python3-pep517` The `-module` styles use `setup.py` which is kinda deprecated (I recommend you reading [this article](https://blogs.gentoo.org/mgorny/2021/11/07/the-future-of-python-build-systems-and-gentoo/) for more info) and the `python3-pep517` (as the name implies) uses [PEP 517](https://peps.python.org/pep-0517/).
+It provides the following build styles: `python2-module`, `python3-module` and `python3-pep517` The `-module` styles use `setup.py` which is kinda deprecated (I recommend you read [this article](https://blogs.gentoo.org/mgorny/2021/11/07/the-future-of-python-build-systems-and-gentoo/) for more info) and the `python3-pep517` (as the name implies) uses [PEP 517](https://peps.python.org/pep-0517/).